-The U.S. Department of Housing and Urban Development (HUD) through the Federal Housing Administration (FHA) provides comprehensive information about how to avoid foreclosure with special emphasis on alternative arrangements that you may be able to reach with your lender.
+The U.S. Department of Housing and Urban Development provides comprehensive information about how to avoid foreclosure with special emphasis on alternative arrangements that you may be able to reach with your lender.
 Read their Guide to Avoiding Foreclosure.

 What do I do when I can't pay my mortgage?

-The Consumer Financial Protection Bureau lays out the first steps to take if you cannot pay your mortgage and the options that may become available to you during this time.
+Foreclosure does not happen overnight.
+It is important to understand what to do if you are unable to make a mortgage payment.
+The Consumer Financial Protection Bureau lays out the first steps to take if you cannot pay your mortgage and the options that may become available to homeowners during this time.

 Call your mortgage servicer.
-Individuals should be able to find the phone number of their lender on their monthly mortgage loan statement or on the lender's website.
-If you do not know who your lender is, contact a HUD-approved housing counselor for assistance.
-You should be prepared to explain why you are unable to make your mortgage payment, whether this problem is temporary or permanent as well as details about your income, expenses and other assets.
+Individuals should be able to find the contact information of their lender on their monthly mortgage loan statement or on the lender's website.
+If you are unsure who your lender is, contact a HUD-approved housing counselor for assistance.
+You should be prepared to explain to the lender why you are unable to make your mortgage payment, whether this problem is temporary or permanent as well as details about your income, expenses, and other assets.

-Call a HUD-approved housing counselor.
-Free or low-cost housing counselors can be found through the Department of Housing and Urban Development or through the Homeownership Preservation Foundation, an organization is dedicated to helping homeowners avoid foreclosure.
-The Homeownership Preservation Foundation’s HOPE Hotline is 888.995.4673 (open 24/7).
+Call a free or low-cost HUD-approved housing counselor through the Department of Housing and Urban Development or the Homeownership Preservation Foundation. an organization is dedicated to helping homeowners avoid foreclosure.
+A housing counselor can help homeowners make informed decisions.

 Stabilizing Urban Neighborhoods (SUN)

-The SUN initiative works to stabilize neighborhoods by preventing foreclosure-related vacancies before they occur.
+BlueHub SUN prevents foreclosure-related vacancies before they occur.
 SUN helps homeowners with a stable income stay in their homes by acquiring foreclosed properties and reselling these homes to their existing occupants with mortgages they can afford.
-To qualify for SUN, a homeowner needs to be (1) late on their mortgage, going through foreclosure or facing eviction due to foreclosure (2) live in New Jersey, and (3) have a stable income.
-To apply, homeowners can call SUN at 844.444.3786 (toll-free) or visit their website.
+To qualify for SUN, a homeowner needs to be late on their mortgage or going through foreclosure or facing eviction due to foreclosure and have a stable income.
+Learn more about the BlubHub SUN program online or by calling 855-604-4663.

 Mortgage Refinancing Options